Skip to main content

 3. Submit the Original Consortium Agreement with a copy of your course equivalency form(s) to Financial Aid by creating a support ticket.

-4. Submit a copy of your consortium agreement to the Office of Education Abroad via the Blackboard course.
+4. Submit a copy of your consortium agreement to the Office of Education Abroad via the study abroad portal.

 The Office of Education Abroad can register you at Hunter only after we receive your complete course approval form and consortium agreement.
 All students must submit the Consortium Agreement, regardless of financial aid status at Hunter.